bottlenoselabs/sokol-cs/README.md

 The [P/Invoke](https://docs.microsoft.com/en-us/dotnet/framework/interop/consuming-unmanaged-dll-functions) bindings are a pure port of the C headers; they exactly match what is in C, and the naming conventions used in C are maintained.

-The C structs in C# are:

-- Blittable: [Same memory layout as C structs](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types).
-This allows the structures to be passed by value (copy of data) or reference (copy of pointer) from the managed world of .NET to the unmanaged world of C [as is, improving performance.](https://docs.microsoft.com/en-us/dotnet/framework/interop/copying-and-pinning#formatted-blittable-classes).
+The C structs in C# are blittable, meaning they have the [same memory layout as C structs](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types).
+This allows the structures to be passed by value (copy of data) or reference (akin to copy of pointer) from the managed world of .NET to the unmanaged world of C [as is, improving performance.](https://docs.microsoft.com/en-us/dotnet/framework/interop/copying-and-pinning#formatted-blittable-classes).
-- Usually passed by reference: Often, the [`ref` keyword is used to pass the struct by reference](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref#passing-an-argument-by-reference) (copy of pointer) to avoid passing by value (copy of the data) for performance reasons.
-The general rule of thumb is if the struct size is bigger than the size of a pointer (64-bits, or 8 bytes, on a 64-bit machine), then [it should probably be passed by reference](https://docs.microsoft.com/en-us/dotnet/csharp/write-safe-efficient-code).

 In .NET, the `unsafe` keyword will most often be necessary for using the C structs and calling the C functions.
 Also, for practicality, it's recommended to import the module with all the bindings, structs, and enums like so: